How to get the parent directory in Python

 The Replit Team

-In this article, you'll explore several techniques to get the parent directory.
-You'll find practical tips, review real-world applications, and get debugging advice for common path-related errors.
+In this article, you’ll explore several techniques to find a parent directory.
+You'll get practical tips, see real-world applications, and receive advice to debug common issues you might encounter.

 Basic way to get parent directory using os.path